mdn/browsercompat/docs/draft/resources.rst

         }
     }

-Here's an example of a feature with a translated name:
+Here's an example of a branch feature with a translated name (the parent of the previous example):

 .. code-block:: http

-    GET /features/191 HTTP/1.1
+    GET /features/173 HTTP/1.1
     Host: api.compat.mozilla.org
     Accept: application/vnd.api+json